neumino/neumino.github.io/movies.md

-### Killers Anonymous
+### Escape Plan: The Extractors
-*Released on 2019-06-27, vote average 5*
+*Released on 2019-06-20, vote average 4.8*

-A failed attempt to murder a Senator is connected to a group meeting secretly to discuss their darkest urges.
-To take lives.
+After security expert Ray Breslin is hired to rescue the kidnapped daughter of a Hong Kong tech mogul from a formidable Latvian prison, Breslin&#39;s girlfriend is also captured.
+Now he and his team must pull off a deadly rescue mission to confront their sadistic foe and save the hostages before time runs out.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ANR-XRrvvyQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fuXHuWYQTxs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>